jaspector

 No building or structure may be erected, constructed, reconstructed, or structurally altered until the required permit is issued.
 A separate occupancy permit is required for most changes of occupancy or use.

+Not all construction work requires a permit in unincorporated DeWitt County, IL.
 The following work is generally exempt: Exterior remodeling such as siding, windows, roofing, painting, interior wall changes, new kitchens, baths, carpeting, office rearrangement, and similar remodeling; Exterior work that does not change size, shape, dimension, or height; Public utility structures and installations listed in the code; Certain buildings, structures, or uses in public federal, state, or local parks; Agricultural-purpose buildings and accessory buildings on an operating farm are fee-exempt by state law.
+When in doubt, confirm with the local building department before starting work.